scottmallinson/xposure/README.md

-# xPosure (working title)
+# xposure

 ## Description
-xPosure is a social picture discovery and organisation application.
+xposure is a social picture discovery and organisation application.
 It is built using express, Node.js, mongoose, and bootstrap.

 ## User Stories

 **HOME**

-As a user, I want to see a nice landing page with info about the app and login , so that I can understand what it is about and how to join.
+As a user I want to see a landing page with info about the app and login, so that I can understand what it is about and how to join.

 **SIGNUP**

-As a user, I want to sign up easily, so that I can start managing and sharing my media.
+As a user I want to sign up easily so that I can start managing and sharing my media.

 **MY MEDIA**

-As a user, I want to see all all my imported media in one site , so that I can have an overview and deciide what to do with it.
+As a user I want to see all all my imported media in one site so that I can have an overview and deciide what to do with it.

 **MEDIA EDIT**

-As user, I want to be able to change the data and settings of my media, so that I can optimise, organise, and share it.
+As user I want to be able to change the data and settings of my media so that I can optimise, organise, and share it.

 **PHOTO VIEW**

-As a user, I want to have a full-scale picture view, so I can see all the details
+As a user I want to have a full-scale picture view so I can see all the details.

 **FEED**

-As a user, I want have a feed of pictures from other users, so I can expore what aothers have shared.
+As a user I want have a feed of pictures from other users so I can expore what aothers have shared.

 **MAP EXPLORE**

-As a user, I want to see a map with tagges pictures, so I can see what pictures were taken around me or around a location I'm interested in.
+As a user I want to see a map with tagges pictures so I can see what pictures were taken around me or around a location I'm interested in.

 ## Data Models